hypervel/hypervel.org/docs/docs/localization.md

 ### Pluralization

-Pluralization is a complex problem, as different languages have a variety of complex rules for pluralization; however, Laravel Hyperf can help you translate strings differently based on pluralization rules that you define.
+Pluralization is a complex problem, as different languages have a variety of complex rules for pluralization; however, Hypervel can help you translate strings differently based on pluralization rules that you define.
 Using a `|` character, you may distinguish singular and plural forms of a string:

 ```php
 'apples' => 'There is one apple|There are many apples',